 Suggested whole foods include avocado, dark leafy greens, broccoli sprouts, and fresh coconut.
 Superfoods such as spirulina, chlorella, maca, and raw cacao are other good choices.
 Cruciferous vegetables can be lightly steamed (they should turn bright green and be removed from the steamer after about 2 minutes) to kill any pathogenic microorganisms while preserving the enzymes and vitamins.

-#3.
-Five servings of fruits and vegetables daily are recommended.
 Some excellent choices for fruits include bananas, apples, and pears.
 These are readily available year round and offer numerous health benefits.
 Other choices include pomegranate, papaya, and pineapple for their high antioxidant content and enzyme-rich qualities that will help digest your food while repairing tissue that has been damaged from free radicals.

 Tip for Overcoming Cancer Fatigue: Avoid Dehydration

 Your body is made up of mostly water and it is important to maintain fluids in your body.
 Every cell needs fluids to perform its processes and remove waste matter.
 If you consume at least eight glasses of lemon water daily your body will be able to move the nutrients faster through the necessary systems.
 Without sufficient water intake the body becomes sluggish and you may notice: